Hadfield, Derbyshire: Media

-Local radio stations are BBC Radio Manchester on 95.1 FM and Greatest Hits Radio Midlands (formerly High Peak Radio) on 106.4 FM.
+Local radio stations are BBC Radio Manchester and Greatest Hits Radio Midlands (formerly High Peak Radio).

-The local newspaper is the Glossop Advertiser, owned by Manchester Evening News.
+The local newspaper is the Glossop Advertiser, which is owned by Reach plc, the parent company of the Manchester Evening News.

 Other media

 The popular BBC television comedy series The League of Gentlemen was filmed in Hadfield, which doubled as the fictional town of Royston Vasey.
 In the film spin-off from the original series, The League of Gentlemen's Apocalypse, Hadfield appears as itself when the characters from the TV series enter into the real world through a supposed portal below a church.
 The statue featured in the series and film's opening credits is the war memorial, commemorating lives lost in the First and Second World Wars.